calzzone/Behind-Error-Bars/README.md

 This is my website.
 I made it for 2 reasons:

-1. bragging rights
+1. bragging rights,
-2. make a business around it (hopefully)
+2. make a business around it (hopefully).

 This is my second atempt for a website.
 The first one was a Wordpress blog and it was slow.
 Then, I found out about Hugo static websites.